human-conditions/yodrew.github.io-original/_posts/2013-05-10-how-not-to-retreat.md

 The last couple weeks, I have felt strangely paralyzed.
 I knew I was in trouble.
 But for once, I could not ask for help.
 I couldn't figure out what was going on.
 Now I think my winter and spring has been extra weird for this reason.

-My shocking break-up in the fall from a girlfriend, set me up for all this.
-But the two mini-retreats I did afterward crystallized this pattern of emotional implosion.
+My shocking break-up in the fall from a girlfriend set me up for all this.
+But the two mini-retreats I did afterward established this pattern of emotional implosion.
 Since then, I have been especially imbalanced.
 A third one a few weeks ago revealed the pattern to me.
 I had wandered into the dark side of darkness!
 After watching me wander like a zombie in oblivion all winter, no wonder my fellow villagers are so hesitant about doing a retreat.

 I was thinking of offering this kind of retreat as an introduction to darkness.
 It proved a _failure point test_: finessing a design to the point of collapse to find its absolute minimum requirements.
 A mini-retreat simply does not meet them.